Good health is a Gift.

-If you have successfully registered on the platform of myon.clinic GmbH ("We"), you can also participate in video consultations with your doctor via your myoncare account.
-For this, it is only necessary to schedule a video consultation with your doctor.
-After successfully scheduling an appointment by your doctor, you will automatically receive an email with an appointment confirmation and a dial-in link to the email address specified in your myoncare account.
+If you have successfully registered on the platform of myon clinic GmbH ("We"), you can also participate in video consultations with your doctor via your myoncare account, provided that he or she offers this service via the myoncare platform.
+All you need to do is arrange a video consultation with your doctor.
+After your doctor has successfully set up an appointment, you will automatically receive an e-mail with an appointment confirmation with a dial-in link to the e-mail address specified in your myoncare account.

-We have developed the myon.clinic video consultation to comply with the data protection principle of "Privacy by Design," which means that only the personal data necessary for the use of the video consultation will be processed.
-We do not use "tracking technologies" that analyze your user behavior or create user profiles or similar.
-The processing of special categories of personal data (such as health data) only occurs with your explicit consent, which you can revoke at any time.
-For more information on data processing on the myoncare platform, please refer to the myon.clinic privacy policy.
+We have developed the myon.clinic video consultation in such a way that it complies with the data protection principle of "Privacy by Design", i.e. when using the video consultation, you will only process the personal data that is necessary for the use of the video consultation.
+In particular, we do not use any "tracking technologies" that evaluate your user behavior during video consultations and do not create user profiles or the like.
+The processing of special categories of personal data (such as health data) only takes place on the basis of your explicit consent, which you can revoke at any time.
+Further information on data processing in the myoncare platform can be found in the myon.clinic privacy policy.

-In the following privacy policy, you will learn why and how your personal data is processed for the video consultation.
-In particular, you will find a description of the personal data we collect and process, the purpose and basis on which we process personal data, and the rights you have as a data subject.
+In the following privacy policy, you will find out why and how your personal data is processed for the implementation of the video consultation.
+In particular, you will find a description of the personal data that we collect and process, as well as the purpose and basis on which we process the personal data and the rights to which you are entitled as a data subject.

 The controller in the sense of data protection law (see Art.
-4 No. 7 GDPR) for data processing within the scope of the video consultation is:
+4 No. 7 GDPR) for data processing in the context of video consultations is:

 myon.clinic GmbH